H33B:

 Kyle Randall Knipper, USDA-ARS, Hydrology and Remote Sensing Laboratory, Beltsville, MD, United States, Terri S Hogue, Colorado School of Mines, Civil and Environmental Engineering, Golden, CO, United States and Kristie Franz, Iowa State University, Ames, IA, United States

-Nishan Bhattarai, Tufts University, Medford, MA, United States, Lindi J. Quackenbush, Department of Geography and Environmental Sustainability, Norman, United States, Jungho Im, Ulsan National Institute of Science and Technology, Ulsan, Korea, Republic of (South) and Stephen B Shaw, SUNY College of Environmental Science and Forestry, Department of Environmental Resources Engineering, Syracuse, NY, United States
+Nishan Bhattarai, Tufts University, Medford, MA, United States, Lindi J. Quackenbush, University of Oklahoma, Department of Geography and Environmental Sustainability, Norman, United States, Jungho Im, Ulsan National Institute of Science and Technology, Ulsan, Korea, Republic of (South) and Stephen B Shaw, SUNY College of Environmental Science and Forestry, Department of Environmental Resources Engineering, Syracuse, NY, United States

 Sujuan Mi, IGSNRR Institute of Geographic Sciences and Natural Resources Research, CAS, Beijing, China